Public service of the Republic of Ireland

-Two-thirds of the public service is in the health and education sectors (doctors, nurses, healthcare assistants (HCAs), consultants, teachers, classroom assistants, etc.).
+Two-thirds of public service employees work in the health and education sectors (doctors, nurses, healthcare assistants (HCAs), consultants, teachers, classroom assistants, etc.).

-Civil service
+Civil Service

 The Civil Service of Ireland is the collective term for the permanent staff of the departments of state and certain state agencies who advise and work for the Government of Ireland.
 It consists of two broad components, the Civil Service of the Government and the Civil Service of the State.
 Whilst these two components are largely theoretical, they do have some fundamental operational differences.

 The Civil Service of the Government

-The Civil Service of the Government advises and carries out the work of the Government, through the various Departments of State, of which there are eighteen; one for each Minister of the Government.
-Each department is led by a senior civil servant known as the Secretary General (often referred to as "departmental head" in the media).
-The most senior civil servant and head of the civil service is the Secretary General to the Government, currently John Callinan.
-The Secretary General to the Government is a dual-hatted position as they also head up the Department of the Taoiseach, a government department analogous to a cabinet office in other countries.
+The Civil Service of the Government advises and carries out the work of the Government, through the various departments of state, of which there are eighteen; each in the control of one "Minister of the Government".
+The senior civil servant in a Department is its Secretary General (often referred to as "departmental head" in the media).
+The head of the Civil Service, currently John Callinan, is both Secretary General of the Department of the Taoiseach (analogous to a cabinet department in other countries) and Secretary General to the Government.

+Some departments of state liaise closely with other parts of the public sector: